tmobile/codeless/README.md

 git clone https://github.com/tmobile/codeless.git

 After getting the project on you local, next step will be to build the project locally.
 One thing is this project comes with a pre build jar file under <INSTALL_ROOT>/example_usage/bin path.
+So that you can run a sample spread sheet tests located under <INSTALL_ROOT>/example_usage/suites.

 ##### build
 Codeless project comes with four different projects and an example usage folder that has sample test cases and model files for the test cases.
 You can find the project herarchy and details of each components under wiki.